eclipse-sdv-blueprints/service-to-signal/README.md

 ### Horn Service Implementation

-The [horn service implementation](./components/horn-service-kuksa/) provides the interfaces defined in the [COVESA uService for Horn](https://github.com/COVESA/uservices/blob/main/src/main/proto/vehicle/body/horn/v1/horn_service.proto).
+The [horn service implementation](./components/horn-service-kuksa/) provides the interfaces defined in the [COVESA Horn uService](https://github.com/COVESA/uservices/blob/main/src/main/proto/vehicle/body/horn/v1/horn_service.proto).
-The implementation relies in the [COVESA VSS Signal `Vehicle.Body.Horn.IsActive`](https://github.com/COVESA/vehicle_signal_specification/blob/6024c4b29065b37c074649a1a65396b9d4de9b55/spec/Body/Body.vspec#L65) managed by the Eclipse KUKSA Databroker.
+The implementation utilizes the [`Vehicle.Body.Horn.IsActive` COVESA VSS Signal](https://github.com/COVESA/vehicle_signal_specification/blob/6024c4b29065b37c074649a1a65396b9d4de9b55/spec/Body/Body.vspec#L65) managed by the Eclipse KUKSA Databroker.
 We use Eclipse Zenoh as transport for the provided Horn service over Eclipse uProtocol.

 ### Horn Client (App)

 The App is a consumer of the Horn service and triggers the execution of specific Horn sequences through this interface.
 There is the [horn-client](./components/horn-client/) which interacts with  the horn service in a pre-defined way and serves as a basic example of how an app can use the horn service.

-### up-Simulator

-The [up-simulator](https://github.com/eclipse-uprotocol/up-simulator?tab=readme-ov-file) is a general purpose application to interact with services over uProtocol especially for testing purposes.
-A developer can run the up-simulator and execute publish-subscribed actions or remote procedure calls over the transports for Zenoh, Android and SOME/IP in uProtocol.
-The up-simulator is not a direct part of this blueprint but you can use it to test out more complex usage sceneraios of the horn-service.

-### KUKSA Databroker
+### Kuksa Databroker

-The [KUKSA Databroker](https://github.com/eclipse-kuksa/kuksa-databroker) acts as a vehicle abstraction layer and manages the interaction between applications and vehicle signals defined in the Vehicle Signal Specification.
+The [Kuksa Databroker](https://github.com/eclipse-kuksa/kuksa-databroker) acts as a vehicle abstraction layer and manages the interaction between applications and vehicle signals defined in the Vehicle Signal Specification.
-Consumers of the kuksa.val.v1 API, implemented by the KUKSA Databroker, can get, subscribe and write to the target or the current value of such a signal within the KUKSA Databroker.
+Consumers of the `kuksa.val.v1` API, implemented by the Kuksa Databroker, can get, subscribe and write to the target or the current value of such a signal within the Kuksa Databroker.

 ### Embedded Horn Activator